-The Food Safety Section receives and fully investigates all complaints associated with food and food premises each year.
+The Food Safety Section receives and investigates all complaints associated with food safety and unhygienic practices at food premises each year.

 Complaints are received in respect of foreign bodies, microbiological and chemical contamination, composition, labelling, unhygienic premises and practices, suspected sources of food poisoning, structural repair, pest infestation and smells.

 Food complaints are accepted at every area office whether the premises concerned is located in another area of Aberdeenshire.

 Complaints concerning food purchased or a food premises located in another local authority will also be accepted at every area office.
 The complaint will then be referred to the appropriate authority or the complainant will be given the relevant contact details.

 - Assist in protecting public health by ensuring that food offered to consumers is safe to eat

 - Resolve problems which pose a risk to public health and/or compliance with food standards and labelling requirements

 All complaints are treated as confidential unless permission to reveal a complainant's name and address is given.
 It is important that you give your name and address to the investigating officer in order that we can respond personally on the outcome of the investigation.

 When a complaint is lodged the investigating officers will need to know as much as possible about the complaint.

 - Reseal food and put it in the refrigerator or freezer as necessary